Sh1lovskiy/robo/README.md

 **Supports:**

-* Robot high-level API (move, home,  state, RPC)
+* Robot high-level API (move, home, restart, state, RPC)
-* RealSense 3D camera management
+* Pluggable camera interface with a RealSense implementation
 * Automated Charuco and hand-eye calibration (OpenCV)
-* 3D point cloud generation, transformation, and visualization
+* 3D point cloud capture, filtering and visualization
-* CLI tools for pose recording, trajectory execution, calibration, camera debug, and cloud ops
+* CLI tools built with a `CommandDispatcher` for calibration, robot control and cloud ops
-* Flexible, extensible logger with JSON/file support
+* Centralized logger and `ErrorTracker` with optional JSON output

 ---